PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Introduction

 \section{Introduction}

 Graphs are a fundamental tool to model modern data sets as they become increasingly complex.
-Graphs allow one to represent complex systems of interacting entities, and applications are found in almost all domains of science.
-A pillar of graph analysis is the problem of \emph{community detection} where one wants to partition the nodes of a graph so that nodes with similar connectivity patterns are clustered~\cite{fortunato2016community}.
-This problem arises in various domains, such as social sciences and genomics \cite{karatacs2018application}.
+Graphs represent complex systems of interacting entities, and applications are found in almost all domains of science.
+A pillar of graph analysis is the problem of \emph{community detection} (also called \emph{clustering}) in which one wants to partition the nodes of a graph so that nodes with similar connectivity patterns are clustered~\cite{von2007tutorial,fortunato2010community}.
+This problem arises in various domains, such as social sciences and genomics \cite{fortunato2016community,karatacs2018application}.
 This task has already been extensively studied both theoretically and practically.
 However, these algorithms are often unsuited for large-scale community detection problems where the number of nodes $N$ and communities $k$ can become prohibitive.

 Several avenues have been explored to solve these scaling issues.
 Most follow this general scheme: first, reduce the size of the input graph, then cluster the reduced graph, and finally export the partition of the reduced data to the original data.
-There are two dominant ways to reduce input data size: sampling or coarsening.
+There are two dominant ways to reduce the input data size: sampling or coarsening.
+While sampling techniques select a subset of nodes and discard the others, coarsening methods aggregate groups of nodes to obtain smaller graphs with similar overall structures.